testcontainers/testcontainers-go/docs/features/configuration.md

 4. Read the host endpoint for the current Docker context in the Docker configuration file.
 E.g. `~/.docker/config.json`.

-5. Read the default Docker socket path, without the unix schema.
-E.g. `/var/run/docker.sock`
+5. Assume the default Docker socket path as `/var/run/docker.sock`.

 6. Read the **docker.host** property in the `~/.testcontainers.properties` file.
 E.g. `docker.host=tcp://my.docker.host:1234`